 Kamayan is a communal feast with a colorful arrangement of food spread across a table over banana leaves and eaten without utensils.
-A Breakfast Kamayan is a variation of a kamayan feast, featuring a selection of Filipino breakfast favorites.
+A Breakfast Kamayan is a variation of a kamayan feast, featuring a selection of Filipino heritage breakfast favorites.

 Jump to: